 Before you jump into Reddit, get familiar with these rules of engagement.

 Are you paying attention to Reddit yet?
-I’ve been beating the Reddit drum for most of 2019, ever since I discovered a post by an enrolled college student asking strangers on the internet for advice regarding on-campus mental health resources.
+We've been beating the Reddit drum for most of 2019, ever since we discovered a post by an enrolled college student asking strangers on the internet for advice regarding on-campus mental health resources.

-Since that post, I’ve found prospective students complaining about university websites, asking questions about the social atmosphere on campus, soliciting opinions about choosing between college options, and everything in between.
+Since that post, we’ve found prospective students complaining about university websites, asking questions about the social atmosphere on campus, soliciting opinions about choosing between college options, and everything in between.

 If you’re new to the world of Reddit, here’s a crash course: Reddit is an open community and discussion forum.
 Users can ask, answer, and debate a wide variety of topics through focused communities called subreddits.
 Posts on Reddit aren’t subjected to algorithms like many social platforms; rather, comments and posts are curated by peer users through the use of up- or downvotes.
 The more a community upvotes a post or comment, the more visible it becomes to other users.